nraibaud/flexjs/README.md

 * You can calculate width or height between two different values.
 * You can calculate width or height between elements and values.
 * You can calculate using / or - operator.
+* You can choose unit % or px.

 #Properties